microsoft/aici/README.md

 ## Control AI output using AICI controllers

-AICI provides the capability to host custom logic known as **Controllers**, enabling the initiation, termination, and interaction with LLMs token generation.
-Each controller accepts input arguments, processes them, and returns a result comprising logs, LLM tokens, and variables.
+AICI allows hosting custom logic, called **Controllers**, that initiate, terminate, and interact with LLMs token generation.
+Controllers take input arguments, process them, and return a result with logs, LLM tokens, and variables.

 The repository includes some examples, in particular: